The Best Home Security Cameras of 2025

 Smart doorbells & indoor/outdoor security cams with facial recognition and continuous recording

-Resolution Up to 1080p with HDR Field of View Up to 130° Power Wired, battery Connectivity Wi-Fi Video Storage Cloud Smart Platform Compatibility Alexa and Google Home Why Nest Is Best for Google Home Security Cams
+Resolution Up to 1080p with HDR Field of View Up to 130° Power Wired, battery Connectivity Wi-Fi Video Storage Cloud Smart Platform Compatibility Alexa and Google Home Why Choose Google Nest Cams?

-While our Ring paired naturally with Amazon Alexa, Nest was best with Google Assistant and other Google Home products.
-Nest cams work intuitively with Google Home speakers.
+You can easily access your Google Nest Cam feed using Chromecast While our Ring cameras paired naturally with Amazon Alexa, Google Nest Cams work intuitively with Google Assistant and other Google Home products.
 For example, we could say, “Hey Google, play the backyard camera on the kitchen Chromecast,” and it would perform the task.
+They also offer some advanced features like facial recognition, which is surprisingly accurate, and continuous recording in their Nest Aware subscriptions.

 What We Like